 The pixie haircut requires some serious commitment—perhaps that's why it's the ultimate cool-girl hairstyle of Hollywood.
-If you're thinking about making the cut, you likely know the transformative powers of the pixie: Not only does a pixie hairstyle highlight cheekbones (no illuminator necessary), but it also signals confidence, says The Cut.
+If you're thinking about making the cut, you likely know the transformative powers of the pixie: Not only does a pixie hairstyle highlight cheekbones (no illuminator necessary), but it also signals confidence.

 And while the cute 'do has a few downsides, mainly upkeep, it more than makes up for this minor drawback with its versatility.
-To show you the many ways in which you can style a pixie, we’ve rounded up the coolest super-short celebrity haircuts, from icons like Twiggy and Audrey Hepburn to current A-listers like Miley Cyrus and Michelle Williams.
-Below, witness the best celebrity pixie cuts of past and present.
+Pixie cuts are wearable for just about everyone, says stylist Michelle Sultan.
+"I believe a good hairstylist will cut your hair and adapt the pixie look according to your face shape," she says.
+To show you the many ways in which you can style a pixie, regardless of face shape or texture, we’ve rounded up the coolest super-short haircuts, alongside expert advice from Sultan and Ryan Richman.
+Keep scrolling for 25 incredible ways to style a pixie cut.

+"Pixie cuts are super versatile and can be styled in many different ways, whether you want an edgy, classic or vintage look," says Sultan.
 Eva Pigford's slicked-down 'do epitomizes elegance.
-For a slick, almost wet-looking pixie like Rose's, add a shine-inducing oil like Oribe Gold Lust Nourishing Hair Oil ($55) to straight strands.
+For a slick, almost wet-looking pixie, add a shine-inducing oil like Oribe Gold Lust Nourishing Hair Oil ($56) to straight strands.

-Kerry Washington's sideswept pixie totally encompasses mod style.
+"Short hair can still be extremely feminine by creating texture around the hairline (bangs, sideburns, nape of the neck) by using a razor for feathery softness," says Richman.
+Kerry Washington's side swept pixie totally encompasses mod style.
 Use a comb like Mason Pearson's Fine Tooth Comb ($28) to sweep your locks to one side.

-Lupita's natural texture looks even more stunning when accessorized with a headband.
-To get her look, rock your natural texture and apply a dainty accessory like this Tasha Crystal Headband ($28).
+Lupita Nyong'o's natural texture looks even more stunning when accessorized with a headband.
+To get her look, rock your natural texture and apply a dainty accessory like this Tasha Crystal Headband ($24).

 Gwyneth Paltrow's simple yet chic style is super easy to re-create.
 Simply add a pin or decorative clip like these Kitsch Classic Rhinestone Bobby Pins ($49) to get the look.